SandoghdarLab/PiSCAT/docs/paper.md

 in Python for processing the iSCAT images, named PiSCAT.
 In order to make this framework accessible to a wide range of applications, we have developed a GUI (Graphical User Interface), which enables the users to conduct the analysis of interest, regardless of their programming skills.
-Reading different image or video formats, background correction (e.g removing fixed pattern noise (FPN), differential rolling average (DRA)), point spread function (PSF) detection, linking and extraction of trajectories of target PSFs are amongst the key features of PiSCAT.
+Reading different image or video formats, background correction (e.g., removing fixed pattern noise (FPN), differential rolling average (DRA)), point spread function (PSF) detection, linking and extraction of trajectories of target PSFs are amongst the key features of PiSCAT.
 PiSCAT is also optimized for parallel coding to decrease the analysis time.